Chapter 1: Market Share

 This example uses provider directory data to define the market of physicians rendering orthopedic services in the Dallas-Fort Worth-Arlington, TX, Core-Based Statistical Area (CBSA).
 The Dallas-Fort Worth-Arlington, TX CBSA has more than 600 orthopedic surgery and sports medicine providers across more than 200 primary practice locations.
 Calculating the TAM of orthopedic volumes in the Dallas-Fort Worth-Arlington, TX CBSA requires identifying who provides orthopedic services and quantifying the volume and type of services rendered by each such provider.
 Calculating the market share of facilities delivering orthopedic surgeries requires knowing where the surgeries were performed.

-Orthopedic Service Line Access Map for Dallas-Fort Worth-Arlington, TX CBSA
+Orthopedic Service Line Access Map for the Dallas-Fort Worth-Arlington, TX CBSA

 A map of orthopedic practice locations in the Dallas market.